Quantum-Flytrap/quantumflytrap.com/content/pages/scientists.md

 ## For your classes

-If you want to teach classical optics (polarization, optical activity, interference), quantum physics (superposition, entanglement), quantum information & cryptography (Bell inequality, BB84, Ekert protocol).
-It goes from a simple level of a beamsplitter, to some more advanced e.g. unambiguous discrimination of non-orthogonal states.
+If you teach classical optics (polarization, optical activity, interference), quantum physics (superposition, entanglement), quantum information & cryptography (Bell inequality, BB84, Ekert protocol).
+From a simple level of a beamsplitter, to more advanced e.g. unambiguous discrimination of non-orthogonal states.

 We prepared a few classical setups, but you are free to modify them, or make your own from the scratch.

 ## For your materials and slides

-Quantum Flytrap in your materials and presentations.

-These tools can be used in any quantum context, even not related to the Quantum Lab board at all.
+Our tools can be used in any quantum context, also outside of our Quantum Lab environment.
 For example: quantum chemistry, abstract quantum computing, energy levels, or even other modes of light (e.g. spatial degrees of freedom such as orbital angular momentum).

 We released open-source tools you can use anywhere: